Now Reading

 All newborns, regardless of race and ethnicity, are screened for sickle cell at birth so its a step in the right direction but continued education is critical #sicklecell #sicklecelltrait #blackhistorymonth

-♬ original sound – Kyyah Abdul
+♬ original sound – kyyah abdul

 Addressing Missing Black People